 Impregnated fibers

-The impregnation of fibers (textiles, glass, carbon) is a challenge for many industrial sectors, from coatings to water treatment, including hydrogen storage or applications various composites.
+The impregnation of fibers (textile, glass, carbon) is a challenge for many industrial sectors, from coatings to water treatment, including hydrogen storage and various composite applications.

-The choice and formulation of resins and other impregnation matrices such as the process constitute major industrial challenges both in terms of the performance of the finished product and in terms of economics or sustainable development.
+The choice and formulation of resins and other impregnation matrices as well as the process constitute important industrial issues both in terms of performance of the finished product and in terms of economics and sustainable development.

 The sensitivity of the fibre/resin coupling

-Whether coating textile fibers with plastisol resins or impregnating carbon fibers with high-performance resins, the homogeneity of the resin/fiber mix is a crucial issue in guaranteeing the performance of products based on of impregnated fibers.
-The coupling between the thermomechanical conditions of the process (quenching, rolling, coating, extrusion, filament winding, drying, …) and the properties of the matrix have a drastic influence on the finished product.
+Whether it is coating textile fibers with plastisol resins or impregnating carbon fibers with high performance resins, the homogeneity of the resin/fiber mixture is a crucial issue to guarantee the performance of products based on of impregnated fibers.
+The coupling between the thermomechanical conditions of the process (quenching, rolling, coating, extrusion, filament winding, drying, etc.) and the properties of the matrix drastically influence the finished product.

 Laminated Resin Textile